gabbycoleman96-byte/exoplanet-data-analysis/README.md

 ## 🚀 Overview

-This project explores patterns in confirmed exoplanets using data from NASA.
+This project analyzes confirmed exoplanet data from NASA to uncover patterns in planetary size, orbital behavior, and host star characteristics.

-Using SQL and Tableau, I analyzed how planetary size relates to orbital behavior and host star characteristics, uncovering trends in planetary formation and observational bias.
+Using MySQL for data preparation and Tableau for visualization, the analysis explores how planetary systems vary and highlights key trends influenced by both astrophysical factors and observational bias.

+This project simulates a real-world data analysis workflow, from raw data cleaning to insight generation and visualization.

 ---